fastaidocsprint/styleguide/README.md

 * `Callable`
 * `Any`

 `Callable` type hints should define the return type(s) of the function.
-If the method input varies or is consistently long (ex: `opt_func`) then use `...` to denote variable input types:
+If the function input varies or is consistently long (ex: `opt_func`) then use `...` to denote variable input types:

 ```python
 class Learner(GetAttr):